rfrost10/Image-Comparator/README.md

-# Fundus Image Classifier and Comparator
+# Image Classifier and Comparator

 Purpose: Set up a static webpage and server to host classifier/pairwise comparator tasks for images